 OC is a basic third-party liability insurance.
 It is mandatory in Poland and protects persons injured in an accident caused by you.
 TPL does not provide protection for your vehicle in case of theft or other unexpected events.

-Are rally cars street legal?
+Are rally cars insured?

 Can rally cars be street legal?
 Rally cars are road legal and registered cars, as during the road sections between special stages they need to drive on public roads and respect all the traffic rules.